RetroDECK/ES-DE/USERGUIDE-DEV.md

 Sets the volume for the video player.
 This applies to the gamelist view, the media viewer and the video screensaver.

-**Play audio for videos in the gamelist view**
+**Play audio for gamelist and system view videos**

-With this turned off, audio won't play for videos in the gamelists.
+With this turned off, audio won't play for videos in the gamelist or system views.
+Note that even with this option enabled videos may be muted as the audio can be disabled per video element from the theme configuration.

 **Play audio for media viewer videos**